In 2019, Resolve to Make Recovery a Lifelong Commitment

 Coaches loved to be called up and asked for support.
 Its what they do.
 Remember that saying you learned in school, “the only stupid question is the one you don’t ask?”
 Think of that phrase when you feel you want to pick up the phone and call your coach about something that is bothering you.
 You’ll be well on your way to feeling better after the phone call.

-With your coach outline your personal values and beliefs and work towards changing your life, so you resonate with the values you find relevant to you.
+With your coach, outline your values and beliefs and work towards changing your life, so you resonate with the benefits you find relevant to you.
 Addiction locked away all the best parts of you; recovery will manifest these values outwardly towards others.
 Discuss with your coach what is essential to you and create a plan for achieving these important goals.

 4- Doing everything in your power to promote a better life for you.

-When you develop habits which promote a healthy lifestyle, you will be committing to keeping your recovery in the forefront of your thoughts.
+When you develop habits that promote a healthy lifestyle, you will be committing to keeping your recovery at the forefront of your thoughts.